blackboxaudio/neuron/README.md

 ## Features

-`cortex` currently lacks wide support for features because it is in early stages, however the following are in its immediate roadmap:
+`neuron` currently lacks wide support for features because it is in early stages, however the following are in its immediate roadmap:

 - Dynamics
   - Compressor